nebriv/VTOLVRDownloadManager/README.md

 5. Downloaded resources are saved to a temp file within the running directory.
 The resource is extracted, parsed for some sanity and then moved to the proper location.
    - A vtolvrmissions.com_metadata.json file is created within the same directory of the resource containing the stored metadata information.

 ## Development/Running from Source
 The app is written in Python 3.5 and should work with most major versions, however it has not been tested.
 It is recommended to create a Virtual Environment and installing the requirements.txt that way.
 It should... just work.

+## TODO
+  - Implement better logging/display logs to the user
+  - Clean up the thread mess (implement pyqt instead of tkinter?)